deegsca-org/bqm2/README.md

 for the queryjobconfig files is yaml.

 ## .localdata
-A localdata is a flat file of either tab separated data or new delimited json which may be uploaded to a table by the same name as the file itself.
+A localdata is a flat file of either tab separated data or new delimited json (NDJSON) which may be uploaded to a table by the same name as the file itself.

+A limitation of localdata files is that currently they can only be loaded into the default dataset of the bqm2 --defaultDataset argument.

 A .localdata.schema file is required.
+This may be shorthand syntax like the bq cli accepts i.e. col1:string,col2:int,... etc OR a json file containing googles bigquery json schema -  https://cloud.google.com/bigquery/docs/schemas#specifying_a_json_schema_file

 A hash of the entire file is used to determine if a reload is necessary.
+That hash will be stored in the description of the created table.

+The dataset where .localdata tables will be stored is in the --defaultDataset of the current bqm2 command.

+Another possibility, not recommended, is to name your .localdata file with 3 dot separated portions instead of two.

+For example, naming a .localdata as tmp.foo.localdata will create a table named foo in the tmp dataset.
+Naming a .localdata foo.localdata will create a table named foo in the --defaultDataset of the bqm2 command.

 ### default values used
 - skip_leading_rows is set to 1 by default.
 In case of CSV i.e. tab delimited data, be sure to include a header.